rachelzachariah/PowerTrees/README.txt

 will perform the above process.
 The only difference is that for 0 <= i <= R-1, it will write the equations of the power system to the file filename_i_eqs.txt".
 For example:

-sage random_script.sage -n 6 -md 5 -reps 2 -filename example
+sage random_script.sage -n 6 -md 5 -reps 2 -w example
 Average time for 6 nodes : 0.0281903902054

 Now if we look at our files, we will see the files